1031 Exchange Key Topics

-The use of a Qualified Intermediary is essential to completing a successful IRC §1031 tax deferred exchange.
+The use of a Qualified Intermediary is essential to completing a successful IRC §1031 Tax Deferred Exchange.
 Investment Property Exchange Services, Inc. (IPX1031), as a professional Qualified Intermediary, performs several vital functions in an exchange and operates under the “safe harbor” set out in Treas.
 Reg.
 1.1031(k)-1(g)(4).
 Although the process of completing an exchange is relatively simple, the rules are complicated and filled with potential pitfalls.
 IPX1031 has developed a national reputation as the industry leader for Qualified Intermediary services due to our substantial exchange experience and our unyielding commitment to our clients.
-We work closely with all parties involved to ensure a smooth §1031 exchange transaction.
-When choosing a Qualified Intermediary, the two most critical factors for evaluation are safety and security of exchange funds and competency of staff.
+We work closely with all parties involved to ensure a smooth §1031 Exchange transaction.

 Acts as a “Qualified” Intermediary